jpcopela/goes-image-downloader/README.md

 The only non-default dependencies are `wget` and `imagemagick` for downloading the images and resizing them, respectively.
 You may also need to install `dconf` for `gsettings` to work properly.

 # Notes:
+Because GNOME is weird and uses different background settings for the dark and light themes, this project assumes you are using the light theme.
+I will work on getting the dark theme working in the future.

 You will need to change the paths to the folder where you install these files.
 I have them in a Projects folder under my user profile.

 You will also need to grant the `publish-images.sh` file execution permissions by running